onnx/tutorials/README.md

 * For conversion
   * [Convert a PyTorch model to Tensorflow using ONNX](tutorials/PytorchTensorflowMnist.ipynb)

-  Note: for direct conversion to/from ONNX format, see the "Exporting" and "Importing" columns in the table under [Getting ONNX Models](tutorials#getting-onnx-models)
+  For direct conversion to/from ONNX format, see the "Exporting" and "Importing" columns in the table under [Getting ONNX Models](tutorials#getting-onnx-models)

 * From conversion to deployment
   * [Converting SuperResolution model from PyTorch to Caffe2 with ONNX and deploying on mobile device](tutorials/PytorchCaffe2SuperResolution.ipynb)